Fat-ctrl/chatbot/README.md

 ## Scheduling (Production)

-- Use DigitalOcean App Platform or any scheduler to run `python main.py` daily for fresh data.
+- Use DigitalOcean App Platform, a cron job, or any scheduler to run `python main.py` daily for automatic data updates and ingestion.
-- The chatbot UI can run continuously as a web service.
+- The chatbot UI is designed to run continuously as a persistent web service.

 ---